tushar8194/assignment-stg/README.md

 greater or equal to 18.

-Entry point is Driver.scala, which has three parts, first part - is to setup spark session and load given input data in data frames second part - is calling function getOldStudents() which returns the calculation for question 1 third part - is calling function topNStudentsCode() which returns the calculation for question 2
+Entry point is src/main/scala/com/stg/Driver.scala, which has three parts,

+first part - is to setup spark session and load given input data in data frames second part - is calling function getOldStudents() which returns the calculation for question 1 third part - is calling function topNStudentsCode() which returns the calculation for question 2

 Trait DataReader, has entry point for various types of data formats and provides a valid data reader for given data format.
 Scope of this assigement is limited to CSV data reader.
 Other reader can be implement the load() method accordingly.

 Utils class is a place for resuable methods.